Configuring a Non-Triggering Workflow Action

-This page details how to configure a non-triggering Action node within a Workflow using an Enforcement Action from the Select Action pane.
-For comprehensive information on each Enforcement Action and its associated fields, refer to the Enforcement Actions Library.
+This page explains how to set up a non-triggering Action node within a Workflow using an Enforcement Action from the Select Action pane.
+For detailed information on each Enforcement Action and its fields, refer to the Enforcement Actions Library.

 To select and configure a non-triggering Workflow Action

-1. Select Enforcement Action: In the Select Action right pane, select the desired Enforcement Action for your Workflow's Action node.
+1. Select the Enforcement Action: Click the Action node, and in the Select Action right pane, choose the desired Enforcement Action for your Workflow's Action node.

 2. Name and configure the Action: